MitchDarrow/HHC_2025/act3_onthewire_mjd.md

 ## Solution Overview

-Using Browser developer tools, the data for each signal is captured.
+Using browser developer tools, the data for each signal is captured.
 The data is analyzed using powershell and python scripts and decoded, leveraging the signal descriptions contained in the hints.

 | Activity           | Primary Tactic | MITRE ATT&CK Technique ID             | MITRE ATT&CK Technique Name |
 | :-----------------------: | :--------------------------------: | :-----------------------: | :--------------------------------: |